🎁 Get 10% off your first order with code NEW 🎁

 The first excavation of the Parthenon

 One of the first to seriously excavate the site was Greek archaeologist Kyriakos Pittakis in the early 19th century.
-He uncovered several important elements and contributed to the preservation of the Parthenon at a time when the building was in poor condition.
+He discovered several important elements and contributed to the preservation of the Parthenon at a time when the building was in poor condition.
 Interest in the Parthenon then grew considerably in the 19th century, with international interest in Greek archaeology.

 The Parthenon as Christian temple and mosque

 The Parthenon, dedicated to the goddess Athena, became a Christian church in the 6th century.
 Later, after the Ottoman conquest in the 15th century, it was transformed into a mosque.
 This transformation modified the Parthenon, adding minarets and Christian iconographic elements.
-It also suffered considerable damage from battles and attacks.
+It has also suffered considerable damage from battles and attacks.

 The role of marble in Western art